 Hitting Close to Home

-The reason this article hit close to home for me is that I have been seeing a medical doctor that specializes in holistic medicine.
-He worked in the traditional medical community for the majority of his career but was never at peace with what he was experiencing.
-Within the last decade, he has been practicing holistic medicine and has been helping hundreds of people heal through the use of alternative and traditional medicine.
-In the long run, this method is better than just treating symptoms, like the majority of doctors do.
+The reason this hit close to home for me is I’ve been seeing a doctor who specializes in holistic medicine.
+He worked in the traditional medical community for the majority of his career.
+However, he was never at peace with what he was experiencing.
+The conventional medical community likes to treat the symptom.
+In contrast, he wants to treat the root cause.
+Within the last decade, he has been practicing holistic medicine that treats the root cause.
+He has been helping hundreds of people heal through the use of alternative and traditional medicine.
+In the long run, this method is better than just treating symptoms.
+This method allows the body to heal itself as God designed it.

 Through his unique testing method, he determined that my heart, liver, lungs, and adrenals weren’t up to par.
 He prescribed two ounces of beef and two stalks of celery a day, as well as some natural supplements and a couple of pharmaceuticals at low doses.
 He also said I needed to cut dairy out of my diet by 70%.
 The medicines usually run out within a couple of weeks, but the natural supplements continue until the next visit (usually 1-3 months depending on the level of healing).